 Since 1888 educational and apostolic work throughout Ecuador has increased, it has spread into diverse social groups to respond to the needs of young people, especially the poor, through quality education based on the Preventive System and inspired by the values of the Gospel, in order to educate "honest citizens and good Christians.

 Nowadays, there are around 200 Salesians of Don Bosco in Ecuador who are dispersed in 27 communities in the coast, highlands and the Amazon.

 Salesian presence within the University field is relatively new, except for its educational experience in India in 1934 and the Pontifical Salesian University in Turín which has been educating Salesians in Higher Education since 1940 initially as a Salesian Pontifical Athenaeum and then since 1973 as a University based in Rome.

 There are currently 35 Salesian groups responsible for Higher Education, which means there is a high and constant growth of Salesian Universities around the world.

 New demands from Pastoral Youth made the Salesian Society expand among young people.
 Salesians were determined by a principle of continuing education that required additional educational accompaniment beyond teenage years.
 They were willing to provide a lot of young people with poor economic and social conditions opportunities to have access to the university which was a privileged place for vocational guidance through a wide and specific perspective.

-On August 4th 1994, Ecuadorian president, Architect Sixto Durán Ballen, signed the Presidential decree that created Universidad Politécnica Salesiana in Ecuador.
+On August 4th 1994, Ecuadorian president, Sixto Durán Ballen, signed the Presidential decree that created Universidad Politécnica Salesiana (UPS) in Ecuador.
 UPS was established during a critical social and economic period.

-• The need to form a holistic, scientific, practical, human, and ethical professional.
+• The need to educate a holistic, scientific, practical, human, and ethical professional.

 • The need for the university to be involved with the community.